byronwolfman/nomad-playground/labs/02-simple-pollers.md

 Let's imagine that someone has checked in some bad code and now the poller crashes shortly after initialization.
 Run `nomad run job-files/poller.nomad` to watch what happens.

 At the end of it all, Nomad's status description will read "Deployment completely successfully" -- but not so fast!
-If you were watching closely, you'll notice in the `docker ps` Window that one of the containers running version 0.1 never stopped, and the newer container has the same image ID.
+If you were watching closely, you'll notice in the `docker ps` window that one of the containers running version 0.1 never stopped, and the newer container has the same image ID.
 Look closer:

 ```
 [root@localhost ~]# nomad logs -job webapp-poller